The House on the Edge of the Park: Home media

 The American company Media Blasters released the film on DVD through their Shriek Show label in its fully uncut form on 17 December 2002.
 It was released on DVD in the UK in 2011 by 'Shameless Screen Entertainment'.
 A limited edition Blu-ray was released by Code Red in August 2016.
 It was released on Blu-ray by Severin Films on 29 March 2022, with a newly scanned 4K transfer from the original camera negative, a bonus documentary disc, Deodato Holocaust, and a soundtrack CD by Riz Ortolani.

 Cancelled Sequel

-On 27 February 2011, the Dread Central movie website exclusively reported that UK production company North Bank Entertainment were teaming up with director Deodato and actor Radice for The House on the Edge of the Park Part II, a direct sequel to the original film.
+On 27 February 2011, the Dread Central movie website exclusively reported that UK production company North Bank Entertainment were teaming up with director Deodato and actor Radice for House on the Edge of the Park Part II, a direct sequel to the original film.
 However, due to the passing of both Radice and Deodato, the sequel was never made.